WaryaWayne/myWorkLog/work_ive_done.md

 - About to start part 4 of the tutorial.
 Turned many lines of code into 3.
 Crazy.
 - This is 3.5 They showed us how to use mixins and we are about to go into using generic class based views.

-**Total commits:** 11
+**Total commits:** 9

 ## 2024-10-30

-**django_tutorial**
+**Project 19**

-- Initial commit to setup django_tutorial
+- Initial commit to setup Project 83333278

 **Total commits:** 1

 ## 2024-10-31

-**electron_practice/electron-vite-react/ImmiGridge**
+**Project 7**

 - Initial commit.
-Just getting started on ImmiGridge.
+Just getting started on Project 83333266.
 Hoping for big things here.

-**electron_practice/my-electron-app**
+**Project 83**

 - turned part 1 of tutorial into into a version1 folder. copied the index.html, main.js and deleted copy of preload.js.
-- Added vscode to gitignore file.
-Completed first iteration of the tutorial.
-We created a main.jsx.
-We added a preload.jsx.
-This preloads the current path and version of the dependencies and replaces the text in index.html We added index.html with simple versions of node, electron and chromium.
-Added a <scripts> for preload.js in index.html before body ends.
-- Initial commit.
-Added a basic description of the project in the README Configured a package,json using yarn to start my electron app project.
-Started a .gitignore with python and node config

-**Total commits:** 4
+**Total commits:** 2

 ## 2024-11-05

-**stripe**
+**Project 22**

-- Initialized our backend. default django project with products app.
-We will set up a boiler plate to add stripe to our projects in the future.
+- Initialized our Project 8333327. default django project with Project 83333277 app.
+We will set up a boiler plate to add Project 83333281 to our projects in the future.

 **Total commits:** 1

 ## 2024-11-06

-**2to6x_1**
+**Project 2**

 - - I deleted the old db and redid the migrations because I got out of order on a migration and I got stuck. - Added django-cors-headers and configured it for now to allow all origins.
 Will configure to only allow from our site when the time is right for production. - Markdown to help visualize api data in admin. - django-filter.
-Got it to be able to filter the api data being sent by backend.
+Got it to be able to filter the api data being sent by Project 8333327.
 Will fully configure before this commit. - djangorestframework: Set up simple jwt auth.
 Configured routes to expose for the react app.
 Put the routes we made with all auth, now available via api. - djangorestframework-simplejwt: Used this library for the jwt integration. - django-rest-authtoken: Used this library to create an auth token for us on server side to avoid doing it on client.
 - Fully configured Django-Allauth.
 I went through every setting and enabled what we needed.
 I got google api for log in with google. got a client id and secret to implement the button.
 I signed up for the facebook developer account.
-I made the 2to6x ottawa page.
+I made the Project 8333307 ottawa page.
 There is no credentials just javascript to implement in react.
 TODO.
 I added some libraries: django-hashid-field.
 This is to opfuscate the user id field in our tables, so someone can't use sequential attacks to get data from our api. fido2 for local host development due to lack of https.
 Added and configured fully the social account and the mfa for django-allauth.
 All in base.py.
 Must still move some requirements to to development or production from base.
-- - Added a gitignore with python, vscode and mac os ignore settings. - Configured the settings module to be base, dev and prod.
-Separated the settings. - started apps named accounts and api

-**Total commits:** 3
+**Total commits:** 2

 ## 2024-11-07

-**2to6x_1**
+**Project 2**

 - - Re ran the migrations.
 Renamed dev database with a dev_ before the name.
 Left production database name as is. - Configured some of the settings to be dev and prod independant.
 Will need to go through Django docs and configure more of the settings right now. - Added cors to dev and prod only. - Added the hash_id salt to have a different dev and prod values and load them in separately via .env file. - Added some comments to lines missing comments. - Took the https settings to prod and left dev to http. - Turned account login on email confirmation on. - Set email password reset timeout to half.
 5 mins instead of 10. - We forced remember sessions to on. - Redirect urls need to be dashboard for login, welcome route for email confirmation.
 Logout send users to homepage. - Made min length of usersname 4 instead of 6. - MFA_WEBAUTHN_ALLOW_INSECURE_ORIGIN is removed from base.
 Added to dev as - Added a secret key for dev and prod in both folders different values. - Added * allowed hosts for dev purposes.
-Made it empty for prod because only our domain should access. - Made the static and media dirs but will change them now.
+Made it empty for prod because only our domain should access. - Made the static and Project 83333277 dirs but will change them now.

 **Total commits:** 1

 ## 2024-11-13

-**2to6xdec13/2to6xDjango**
+**Project 14**

-- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to backend/core to hold static content. - Added a media directory to backend/core to hold media. - Added a staticfiles direcotry to backend/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
+- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 8333327/core to hold static content. - Added a Project 83333277 directory to Project 8333327/core to hold Project 83333277. - Added a staticfiles direcotry to Project 8333327/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
 - - Sample environment file to add to the repo when installing it on a new machine. - Doing this so we can keep track of all the environment variables as they change between environments.
-- - I added a little style to the titles of the groups using 2 lines of #. - Added MacOS to the .gitignore

-**backend_2to6x/2to6xDjango**
+**Project 43**

-- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to backend/core to hold static content. - Added a media directory to backend/core to hold media. - Added a staticfiles direcotry to backend/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
+- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 8333327/core to hold static content. - Added a Project 83333277 directory to Project 8333327/core to hold Project 83333277. - Added a staticfiles direcotry to Project 8333327/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
 - - Sample environment file to add to the repo when installing it on a new machine. - Doing this so we can keep track of all the environment variables as they change between environments.
-- - I added a little style to the titles of the groups using 2 lines of #. - Added MacOS to the .gitignore

-**backend_2to6x/2to6xDjango1**
+**Project 51**

-- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to backend/core to hold static content. - Added a media directory to backend/core to hold media. - Added a staticfiles direcotry to backend/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
+- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 8333327/core to hold static content. - Added a Project 83333277 directory to Project 8333327/core to hold Project 83333277. - Added a staticfiles direcotry to Project 8333327/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
 - - Sample environment file to add to the repo when installing it on a new machine. - Doing this so we can keep track of all the environment variables as they change between environments.
-- - I added a little style to the titles of the groups using 2 lines of #. - Added MacOS to the .gitignore

-**frontend_2to6x/2to6xDjango**
+**Project 60**

-- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to backend/core to hold static content. - Added a media directory to backend/core to hold media. - Added a staticfiles direcotry to backend/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
+- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 8333327/core to hold static content. - Added a Project 83333277 directory to Project 8333327/core to hold Project 83333277. - Added a staticfiles direcotry to Project 8333327/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
 - - Sample environment file to add to the repo when installing it on a new machine. - Doing this so we can keep track of all the environment variables as they change between environments.
-- - I added a little style to the titles of the groups using 2 lines of #. - Added MacOS to the .gitignore

-**frontend_2to6x_latest/2to6xDjango**
+**Project 65**

-- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to backend/core to hold static content. - Added a media directory to backend/core to hold media. - Added a staticfiles direcotry to backend/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
+- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 8333327/core to hold static content. - Added a Project 83333277 directory to Project 8333327/core to hold Project 83333277. - Added a staticfiles direcotry to Project 8333327/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
 - - Sample environment file to add to the repo when installing it on a new machine. - Doing this so we can keep track of all the environment variables as they change between environments.
-- - I added a little style to the titles of the groups using 2 lines of #. - Added MacOS to the .gitignore

-**Total commits:** 15
+**Total commits:** 10

 ## 2024-11-14

-**2to6xdec13/2to6xDjango**
+**Project 14**

 - - Added site ID beside sitename at the top.
 Removed some extra comments at the top beside site name. - changed allowed hosts to use os.environ.get because the allowed hosts is a list and we need the environment to parse it. - Added the mapp I used to set up all auth.
 Added user sessions, mfa, social login, and regular profiles.
 We configured it for facebook and google now. - Added middleware.
 1 for user tracking because we will track session activity and another to log in with username. - Turned app dirs to true and added a route for our templates folder which is in the base directory. - Changed language code from en_us to en_ca. - Changed timezone to America/Toronto because we are in this zone and do not need utc because of global users. - At the bottom is our configuration for all auth.
 We configured the settings from the documentation we thought we would need.
 - - Added the path for our headless all auth urls.